 Tucker, I., & Goodings, L. (2015).
 Managing stress through the Stress Free app: Practices of self-care in digitally mediated spaces.

 Christoforou, M., Sáez Fonseca, J. A., & Tsakanikos, E. (2017).
 Two Novel Cognitive Behavioral Therapy-Based Mobile Apps for Agoraphobia: Randomized Controlled Trial.

 McCloud, T., Jones, R., Lewis, G., Bell, V., & Tsakanikos, E. (2020).
 Effectiveness of a mobile app intervention for anxiety and depression symptoms in university students: randomized controlled trial.

 JMIR Formative Research, 5

 Ribanszki, R., Saez Fonseca, J. A., Barnby, J. M., Jano, K., Osmani, F., Almasi, S., & Tsakanikos, E. (2021).
 Preferences in digital smartphone mental health applications among adolescents: a qualitative study.

-If you want to participate in one of our research studies or if you want to collaborate with us, please fill out the form below or email our Head of Clinical Research at [email protected] and we will be in touch shortly.
+If you want to participate in one of our research studies or if you want to collaborate with us, please fill out the form below or email the research team at [email protected] and we will be in touch shortly.